combust/mleap-docs/core-concepts/index.md

 # Core Concepts

-MLeap uses several core building blocks to deployo your pipelines in an easy-to-use manner.
+MLeap uses several core building blocks to deploy your pipelines in an easy-to-use manner.

 | Concept | Description |